 The college is ranked among the top 15 programs in the world for animal and plant science research.
 The College is part of the North Central Research Association — a group of forward-thinking colleges leading the way in agriculture bioscience research.

 CAFNR is a perennial campus leader in sponsored program expenditures, with more than $42 million in FY 2019.

-Agricultural Research Centers extend CAFNR research to more than 14,000 acres across the state to meet regional research and demonstration needs of agricultural producers and natural resource managers.
-Learn more about our system of Research Centers across the state.
-To showcase the research taking place at each Center, there are numerous field days throughout the fall.
+The Missouri Agricultural Experiment Station (MOAES) extends CAFNR research to almost 14,000 acres across the state to meet regional research and demonstration needs of agricultural producers and natural resource managers.
+Learn more about our system of Research, Extension and Education Centers across the state.

 To promote how diverse the projects at the Research Centers are, and to highlight the strengths of each Center, the college spearheaded the creation of a magazine, titled, “Road to Discovery.”
 Read the issues online.

 Undergraduates in the College are involved in research projects that would be the envy of graduate programs at other institutions.
 Interested students work with a faculty member to develop and submit their research plans to the College and the Office of Undergraduate Research.
 Because CAFNR embraces so many diverse disciplines, students wishing to pursue research as undergraduates are limited only by their imagination and ingenuity.
 Learn more about undergraduate research internship opportunities.

 From bioinformatics and genomics to biochemistry and natural resources, graduate students throughout the College develop the skills and knowledge needed to succeed in a career in research, industry, extension or academia.
 Some graduate students pursue research projects at one of the Agricultural Research Centers across the state.
 Many graduate students receive funding support for their research.
 Visit Graduate Student Research Funding for details.

 Research Expenditures by Sponsor Type for CAFNR Fiscal Year 2019: